ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

-Warning and instructions
+Instructions

-The code in this directory is EXPERIMENTAL.
-It is included to illustrate how one might provide a web-like API that supports granular access control to files over the sort of secure channel employed by the certifier.
-No other code relies on this and it is not compiled into any other code here.
-We plan to modify the experimental code so that it can be compiled as a sub-library but we have not yet done so.
+The code in this directory provides a web-like API that supports granular access control to files over the sort of secure channel employed by the certifier.

-If you try to link this code into the certifier right now, it will fail because of duplicated symbols.
-However, the "stand alone" tests work if you follow the instructions below.

-This is an experimental library that implements an API over a protected channel implementing additional authentication of principals (say, an organization) and implementing granular (file level for the prototype) access control.
-The main authentication mechanism is public key based.
+It includes three seperate made artifacts: a google friendly test suite (compiled into test_acl.exe), a library (acl_lib) and a standalone test that shows how to use the API under certifier protection.
+Access control (create, read, write) permissions uses public key authentication (under an identity key hierarchy that can be independent of the certifier trust heirearchy).

 The current API is: